zachleach/bash-notes/README.md

 # Vim-Based Note System

 A hierarchical note-taking system using plain markdown files and Vim's `gf` hotkey.
 Navigate through yearly overview, weekly planning, and daily journaling with predictable line numbers and date-based filenames.
+Design influenced by prolific writer Cal Newport's quarterly planning system.

 ## How It Works